ohler55/oj/README.md

 ## Proper Use

-Two settings in Oj are useful for parsing but do expose a vunerability if used from an untrusted source.
+Two settings in Oj are useful for parsing but do expose a vulnerability if used from an untrusted source.
 Symbolized keys can cause memory to be filled since Ruby does not garbage collect Symbols.
 The same is true for auto defining classes; memory will also be exhausted if too many classes are automatically defined.
 Auto defining is a useful feature during development and from trusted sources but it allows too many classes to be created in the object load